Reviewing Wealth Minerals (WMLLF) & Its Peers

-Wealth Minerals (OTCMKTS: WMLLF) is one of 55 public companies in the “Metal mining” industry, but how does it contrast to its rivals?
-We will compare Wealth Minerals to similar companies based on the strength of its analyst recommendations, valuation, institutional ownership, profitability, earnings, risk and dividends.
+Wealth Minerals (OTCMKTS: WMLLF) is one of 55 public companies in the “Metal mining” industry, but how does it compare to its peers?
+We will compare Wealth Minerals to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, dividends, profitability and institutional ownership.

 Profitability

-This table compares Wealth Minerals and its rivals’ net margins, return on equity and return on assets.
+This table compares Wealth Minerals and its peers’ net margins, return on equity and return on assets.

 |Net Margins